dotnet/docfx/Documentation/tutorial/howto_build_your_own_type_of_documentation_with_custom_plug-in.md

 Preparation
 -----------
-1. Create a new C# class library project in `Visual Studio`, targets .NET Framework 4.7.2.
+1. Create a new C# class library project in `Visual Studio`, targets .NET Framework 4.7.2 or later.

 2. Add nuget packages:
-    * `System.Collections.Immutable` with version 1.3.1
+    * `System.Collections.Immutable` with version 1.3.1 or later (if not already included in your .NET Framework target version)
     * `Microsoft.Composition` with version 1.0.31

 3. Add `Microsoft.DocAsCode.Plugins` and `Microsoft.DocAsCode.Common`